auth0/docs/articles/connections/social/line.md

 ## Prerequisites

-Before connecting your Auth0 app to LINE, you will need to have an account on [LINE](https://developers.line.biz/console/register/line-login/channel/).
+Before connecting your Auth0 app to LINE, you will need to have a [LINE Developer](https://developers.line.biz/console/register/line-login/channel/) account.

 ## Steps